ErikRospo/Mini-8/ISA.md

 The assembler SHOULD:
 - Automatically fill in the immediate bits for instructions that require them, such as `MOV`, `ADD`, `SUB`, etc.
 - Automatically fill in the immediate bits with `0` for instructions that do not use them, such as `NOP`, `HCF`, etc.
 - If arguments are not provided and the instruction does not require them, the assembler SHOULD fill the arguments with `0` by default.
 For example, `MOV r0, r1` should be equivalent to `MOV r0, 0x00, r1`.
 In cases where this is ambiguous or impossible, the assembler SHOULD error out and warn the user.
 - If DEST is not provided, the assembler SHOULD fill it with `r0` by default, and MUST warn the user during assembly.
+The exception to warning the user is for instructions that do not use DEST, such as `NOP` or `WRT`.
+See the [Subtypes](#subtypes) table for a comprehensive list of instructions that do not use `DEST`
+- The assembler must support the following immediate argument types:
+      - Decimal (default).
+Any integer value specified without a prefix should be interpreted as a base-10 integer.
+      - Hexadecimal.
+Any integer value specified with the `0x` prefix should be interpreted as a base-16 integer.
+      - Binary.
+Any integer value specified with the `0b` prefix should be interpreted as a base 2 (binary) number.
+      - Character.
+Any single letter specified between single or double quotes (`'` or `"`) should be interpreted as a number corresponding to it's ASCII ordinal.
+If that character is not part of the ASCII standard, an assembler error should be raised.
 ## Assembler Directives
 The assembler SHOULD support the following directives:
 1. `label label_name:`